fairxcluster/Fair-clustering-based-on-counterfactual-distances-/README.md

 group near ambiguous regions of the space.

 --------------------------------------------------------------------
-## Social Fair k-Means
+## Socially Fair k-Means
 --------------------------------------------------------------------

-Social Fair k-means enforces fairness by encouraging each cluster to represent demographic groups proportionally to how they appear in the dataset.
+Socially Fair k-means enforces fairness by encouraging each cluster to represent demographic groups proportionally to how they appear in the dataset.